Pipelines¶

 $ jade pipeline submit pipeline.json -o snapshot-pipeline-output

-Pipeline output directory is snapshot-pipeline-output
+Pipeline output directory is snapshot-pipeline-output in this example,

 which contains two stages’ results, as shown below: